Dongotono language: Vowels

-According to Vossen, Dongotono has two sets of five vowels, distinguished by the phonological feature Advanced Tongue Root ([ATR]).
+According to Vossen, Dongotono has two sets of five vowels, distinguished by the phonological feature advanced tongue root ([ATR]).
 These are listed in the table below.

-However, Vossen notes that no different symbols were used for [+ATR] /a/ and [-ATR] /a/ "as they cannot be distinguished phonetically".
+However, Vossen notes that no different symbols were used for [+ATR] and [-ATR] "as they cannot be distinguished phonetically".

 Vossen finds no examples of vowel length being contrastive in Dongotono.
 He observes that vowel harmony plays an important role, but does not describe the process.

 Tone

 Vossen observes that on the surface there are four tones in Dongotono: High, Low, Mid, and High-Falling.
 They appear to be used for both lexical and grammatical contrasts.

 Grammar

 Word order in Dongotono is generally Verb-Subject-Object, as is typical for most Eastern Nilotic languages.